fitschgi/i3expo/README.md

 # Overwiew

-i3expo is an simple and straightforward way to get a visual impression of all your current virtual desktops that many compositing window managers use.
+This is a fork from mihalea's i3expo, but with a blurred transparent background. i3expo is an simple and straightforward way to get a visual impression of all your current virtual desktops that many compositing window managers use.
 It's not a very powerful approach, but a very intuitive one and especially fits workflows